KrisB1471/My-First-DS-Projects-Portfolio/README.md

 Goals:

 1. To compare and contrast psychological intervention techniques in the area of "personal development" by measuring their efficacy and efficiency.
+2. Pre- and post-seminar participant survey analysis (gauging confidence, fear and self-esteem).
+3. Longitudinal time-series analysis of regular client follow-ups.
-2. To alleviate the "[Generalizability] Crisis in Clinical Psychological Science" (Grubbs, J. B., 2021; Yarkoni, T., 2020).
+4. To alleviate the "[Generalizability] Crisis in Clinical Psychological Science" (Grubbs, J. B., 2021; Yarkoni, T., 2020).
-3. To improve mental public health.
+5. To improve mental public health.